-For e.x – The shot of a person has been stretched in a way that made it looked like a hazy movement itself.
+For e.x – The shot of a person has been stretched to make it look like a hazy movement itself.

-I hope that you can re-image that scene or what I am trying to convey.
-The shot was deliberately clicked because you are not aware of the result but, you had a mindset of pausing the person in the frame, correct?
+I hope you can re-image that scene or what I am trying to convey.
+The shot got deliberately clicked because you were unaware of the result, but you had a mindset of pausing the person in the frame, correct?

 Things Required for Taking Long Exposure Waterfall Shot

-I will be explaining in point the things required for long exposure waterfall Shot –
+I will be explaining in point the items required for long exposure waterfall Shot –

 1. DSLR Camera

-This is a must requirement.
-It could be any DSLR even, basic would work perfectly.
-If you had a high-end smartphone on which the camera shows the manual options to manage your exposure triangle, Shutter Speed, Aperture & ISO.
-Even then, I recommend having or carrying a DSLR for the long exposure waterfall shot.
+A DSLR is a must requirement, and it could be any DSLR.
+Even basic would work perfectly.
+If you have a high-end smartphone, the camera shows the manual options to manage your exposure triangle, Shutter Speed, Aperture & ISO.
+I recommend having or carrying a DSLR for the long-exposure waterfall shot.

 There’s no doubt that today’s smartphone has become more advanced.
 It can almost do everything that a DSLR offers.

-Still, there’s a lot that only a DSLR can do because it was particular designed for that purpose as compared to the multipurpose smartphone.
+Still, there’s a lot that only a DSLR can do because it was explicitly designed for that purpose compared to the multipurpose smartphone.